Lecrapouille/OpenGLCppWrapper/README.md

 * lines 01-02 and 07-08: GL*x*Shader, GLProgram and GLVAO are some
-  OpenGL objects that the library is exposing to the developer (where *x* is refering either to Fragment or Vertex or Geometry).
+  OpenGL objects that the library is exposing to the developer (where *x* is referring either to Fragment or Vertex or Geometry).
 A GL*x*Shader holds the GLSL code source and compile it (and in future will allow to add other macro processing features).
 A GLProgram holds at least two GLxShaders (vertex and fragment) and link